jjmchew/jjmchew.github.io/TS240/01-initialNotes.md

   ```
 - create folder `src` for TS code (common convention)
 - `npx tsc` : runs TS compiler (from local `node_modules` package)
+  - this runs tsc based on `tsconfig.json` (i.e,. will convert all ts files in /src and place js files in /dist)
+  - can also run `npx tsc file.ts` which will just convert `file.ts` to `file.js` within the current directory

 ## Common Types
 - don't use capitalized types (these are special built-in types)